 Referrals, Assessments and Applications

 Until further notice our drop-in centre is closed.
 Our advice and guidance service remains available over telephone, email, text or Facebook messenger.
-All of our referrals and assessments will be carried out over the phone and we will ask you to send us photographs of your identification.

 A criminal record does not automatically mean that we would not offer you housing.
 We assess each situation on its own merit and gather supporting information to help us make a decision.

 Having a ‘local connection’ determines if we can offer you support and/or housing.
 This means having lived in the area for a minimum amount of time, having a family connection or permanent work in the area.